-You have registered a license when installing the solution.
+You have registered a license while installing your SES Evolution environment.

 Licenses determine the number of active SES Evolution agents that you can manage with the solution, and have an expiry date.

 Several licenses can be imported, in which case, the number of agents allowed is the total number of agents for all licenses.